toddledev/documentation/docs/20-guides/101-datocms/index.md

 ### Creating our API call in Nordcraft

-With the credentials configured, the first API call can be created.
+With the credentials configured, you can create your first API call.

-On the blog page, add a JSON API and integrate the global formulas set in the previous step.
+On the blog page in your Nordcraft project, add a JSON API and integrate the global formulas set in the previous step.
 The API key should be sent as an Bearer Authorization header.

 ::: info
-Currently, the Nordcraft team is developing an enhanced UI for GraphQL calls.
-For the present time, data can be fetched by pasting the query into the value field of an object node.
+Currently, the Nordcraft team is developing an enhanced UI for GraphQL API calls.
+For now, you can fetch data from a GraphQL API by adding the query string as an object.
+The key is "query" and the value is the query string.
+Look at the Nordcraft project's API calls for examples.

+Keep up to date with the [Nordcraft GraphQL explorer release on GitHub](https://github.com/nordcraftengine/nordcraft/issues/308).
 :::

-A second API call will be created for the tag filter functionality.
+Create a second GraphQL API call for the tag filter functionality.
 The query for this call is:

 ```
 {